MissZamzam/SkillSpectrum/README.md

 SkillSpectrum incorporates the following key features:

-### Responsive Navigation Menu:
+#### Responsive Navigation Menu:
 The project includes a responsive navigation menu that adapts to different screen sizes.
 The menu style changes when the user scrolls, providing a visually pleasing effect.

 #### FAQ Accordion
 The FAQs section utilizes an accordion-style design.
 When a user clicks on a question, the corresponding answer expands or collapses, allowing for a compact display of frequently asked questions.

+ #### Testimonials Slider
-Testimonials Slider: The project integrates the Swiper.js library to create a testimonials section with a slider functionality.
+ The project integrates the Swiper.js library to create a testimonials section with a slider functionality.
 Users can navigate through testimonials using pagination and enjoy a smooth and interactive testimonial browsing experience.

+ #### Smooth Scrolling
-Smooth Scrolling: The website implements smooth scrolling, ensuring a seamless transition when users click on navigation links.
+ The website implements smooth scrolling, ensuring a seamless transition when users click on navigation links.
 This feature provides a polished and user-friendly browsing experience.

+ #### Social Media Integration
-Social Media Integration: SkillSpectrum includes links to the daycare's social media accounts, allowing users to connect with the daycare center on platforms like Instagram, Twitter, Facebook, and LinkedIn.
+  SkillSpectrum includes links to the daycare's social media accounts, allowing users to connect with the daycare center on platforms like Instagram, Twitter, Facebook, and LinkedIn.